reinator/tutorial_metabarcoding/_pages/miss-assembly.md

 Ok, so you have learned a lot of things about Hi-C scaffolding and (a bit on) genome curation.
 I want to show you a very likely example of a miss-assembly that we can identify in the Hi-C HeatMap.

 > Attention :exclamation:
-> Before we continue, please install the IGV Genome Browser in your local machine.
+> Before we continue, please install the IGV Genome Browser on your local machine.
 > The instructions on how to install it can be found [here](https://itvgenomics.github.io/gbb_montagem_workshop/igv_installation/)

 The name of the guy you are going to be working with is *Eristalis pertinax* (who am I?
 Check me online and get a picture of me).
 In the folder `/mnt/gen/temp/workshop_montagem_gbb/data/idEriPert2/` you are going to find: